Assisting Hands Home Care | Chicago, IL and WI

 2. Cook the Christmas Feast Together

-Allow Mom or Dad to help with tasks that are less injury-prone, such as stirring or measuring ingredients.
+Allow your senior loved ones to help with tasks that are less injury-prone, such as stirring or measuring ingredients.
 Adult children are advised to handle all the cutting and chopping.
 Rather than ask the parent to remove cookies from a hot oven, have them transfer cooled cookies into a jar.

 To select healthy food options for your family’s quality meal this holiday, reference Good and Bad Foods for Seniors’ Brain Health blog.